cmkobel/CompareM2/README.md

 Assemblycomparator2 needs Snakemake and the dependencies which can be needed for running on your specific setup.
 I.e. DRMAA for Slurm-mananged HPC's.
 You can either follow the [official Snakemake instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) or use our guide below.

-It isn't a must; but we highly recommend using mamba instead of conda.
-If you don't have mamba, it can be added to you conda installation with `$ conda install -c conda-forge mamba`

 ### 1. Preliminary Setup